Welcome to hns Documentation

 Speech-to-text CLI.
 100% local.
 Built for developers.

-This documentation provides a comprehensive guide to installing, configuring, and using hns, a powerful speech-to-text CLI tool designed for developers.
+This documentation provides a comprehensive guide to installing, configuring, and using hns—a CLI tool to record and transcribe speech to text, designed for developers.

 Overview

-hns is a speech-to-text CLI tool to transcribe your voice from your microphone directly to clipboard.
-Integrate hns with Claude Code, Ollama, LLM, and more CLI tools for powerful workflows.
+hns is a local speech-to-text CLI that uses Whisper for offline speech recognition.
+It records audio from your microphone and transcribes it directly to your clipboard.
+Integrate hns with Claude Code, Ollama, LLM, and more CLI tools for powerful voice input workflows.

 With hns, you can: